SkymindIO/skil-clients/ruby/docs/DefaultApi.md

 transform_name = 'transform_name_example' # String | ID or name of the deployed transform

 opts = {
-  batch_record: SkilCient::null.new #  | The input batch of record arrays
+  batch_record: nil # Object | The input batch of record arrays }
-}

 begin